LukeHeuser/notes/Java/java_basics.md

 The Char occupies two bytes/ or 16 bits.
 Thus, has a width of 16.
 This is because each char value has a unicode value that it is assigned to.
 Java takes a lot of the tedious work when assign a literal value.

 ## Boolean Primitive Data Types
+The `boolea`n pimitive type holds two values, True or False.
+Developers often use the word "is" as a prefix for the booolean variable name.
+This makes a name that seems to ask a question more intuitive to read.

+Mostly used in conditional logic.